MicrosoftDocs/visualstudio-docs/docs/azure/azure-sql-database-add-connected-service.md

 With Visual Studio, you can connect any of the following to Azure SQL Database by using the **Connected Services** feature:

-- .NET Framework console app
-- ASP.NET Model-View-Controller (MVC) (.NET Framework)
 - ASP.NET Core
 - .NET Core (including console app, WPF, Windows Forms, class library)
 - .NET Core Worker Role
 - Azure Functions
+- .NET Framework console app
+- ASP.NET Model-View-Controller (MVC) (.NET Framework)
 - Universal Windows Platform App
-- Xamarin
-- Cordova

 The connected service functionality adds all the needed references and connection code to your project, and modifies your configuration files appropriately.

-> [!NOTE]
-> This topic applies to Visual Studio on Windows.
-For Visual Studio for Mac, see [Connected services in Visual Studio for Mac](/visualstudio/mac/connected-services).

 ## Prerequisites